 - Bypassing blocked sites.
 In case some sites are blocked in your network or country, VPN will help to gain access to them.
 An encrypted tunnel leads not to the site you want to visit but to a VPN server.
 That’s why a network filter doesn’t identify a user visiting a blocked site and doesn’t block it.

 - Data protection.
-Any inbound or outbound traffic, including the IPs of sites visited are protected.
+1/3 of Internet users say they stopped engaging in certain online activities because of privacy concerns.
+With a VPN, any inbound or outbound traffic, including the IPs of sites visited are protected.
 That’s possible because all data is encrypted and goes through the tunnel.
 Today’s encryption standards are unbreakable even by supercomputers.

 - Bypassing geo-restrictions.
 Thanks to changing of an IP, you can gain access to geo-restricted content, for example, unblocking Netflix for any region.